 After years of being a PC technician and Windows System administrator, I had the blind hatred for Apple that I thought I was suppose to have.
 I swore that I'd never even touch an iPod, let alone buy an Apple product.
 But I found a new career that drug me out of the Windows server/PC tech room dungeon, and into the bright modern office of a web development firm.
 Then it happened.
 After a couple weeks with all this Apple stuff around me, my love for gadgets and (closet) Apple curiosity got the ...

-Apple's iPadOS 17 has already been released to the public, but there is still plenty of work ahead for this year's major software update.
-Until the day iPadOS 18 comes around, Apple will continue to deploy point releases, and you'll be able to test out any new features and changes Apple has in store before everyone else if you're a developer or public beta tester.
+Since Apple's feature-packed iPadOS 17.0 release, we've seen iPadOS 17.1, iPadOS 17.2, and iPadOS 17.3 bring even more new features to iPad.
+But there is still plenty of work ahead.
+Until the day iPadOS 18 comes around, Apple will continue to deploy more point releases, and you'll be able to test out any new features and changes Apple has in store before everyone else if you're a developer or public beta tester.

 The newest iPadOS version, iPadOS 17.0, was released on September 28, and some iPad models that worked on iOS 16 are not compatible with iPadOS 17.0 or any future iPadOS 17.x releases.
 Here are the iPad models that do and don't work.